zeromake/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

       c:
       - l: content.css
         e: CSS file which is auto injected into the consuming webpage via the manifest.json
-    - l: background.js
-      e: Standard background script BEX file (auto injected via manifest.json)
-    - l: dom.js
-      e: JS file which is injected into the DOM with a hook into the BEX communication layer
     - l: icons
       e: Icons of your app for all platforms
       c: